computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/URLShorteningServiceLikeTinyURL/readme.md

   - [Security and Permissions](#security-and-permissions)
   - [References](#references)

+Design a URL shortening service like TinyURL.
+This service will provide short aliases redirecting to long URLs.

 Similar services: bit.ly, goo.gl, qlink.me, etc.

-Difficulty Level: Easy

 ## Why do we need URL shortening

 ## Requirements and Goals of the System

-### Functional Requirements
+- Functional Requirements
   1. Given a URL, generate a shorted an unique alias.
   2. When users access short link, service should redirect user to original longer link.
   3. Users should optionally be able to provide a custom short link.
   4. Links will expire after a default time range.
 Users should be able to specify expiration time.

-### Non-Functional Requirements
+- Non-Functional Requirements
+  1. The system should be highly available.
+This is required because, if our service is down, all the URL redirections will start failing.
+  2. URL redirection should happen in real-time with minimal latency.
+  3. Shortened links should not be guessable (not predictable).

-### Extended Requirements
+- Extended Requirements
+  1. Analytics; e.g., how many times a redirection happened?
+  2. Our service should also be accessible through REST APIs by other services.

 ## Capacity Estimation and Constraints